 The case-back is of full thickness and has never been engraved.
 Cleaned, carefully inspected and lightly hand-polished by our case maker, it shows every sign it has been lightly used and well cared for and has no scratches, dings or other marks visible to the naked eye.
 The inside of the case-back is all correctly signed Universal Geneve with the Universal brand, along with 18ct hallmarks.

 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.

 The Strap and Buckle

-A high-quality brown Crocodile strap is fitted with a gold plated buckle.
+A high-quality brown Alligator strap is fitted with a gold-plated buckle.
 Please note, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown burgundy and black straps in stock, in plain, padded leather, alligator, crocodile or lizard skin.

 The Box and Papers